Eitan02/SystemsProgramming_EX1/README.md

 ---
 ## How to Build

-1. Make sure you have g++, make, and valgrind installed.
+1. Make sure you have clang++, make, and valgrind installed.
 2. Run the following to build everything: `make Main`
 3. Then run: `./Main`
 This will execute the demonstration in `main.cpp` showing graph creation and algorithm usage.